Modern History Playlist

 Prelims Strategy Tips

-Nature of the Revolt of 1857
+Nature of the Revolt of 1857: Historiographical Debates and Reality

 Interpretations of 1857 Revolt

-| Interpretation | Supporters | Explanation |
+| Interpretation | Supporters/Key Figures | Explanation |

 |---|---|---|

-| Sepoy Mutiny | British historians (Kaye, Malleson) | Purely a military revolt, no popular support |
+| Sepoy Mutiny | British historians (J.W.
+Kaye, Malleson) | Purely a military revolt, confined to the army, lacked popular national support. |

 | First War of Independence | V.D.
-Savarkar, S.N.
-Sen | A national uprising against foreign rule |
+Savarkar , S.N.
+Sen | A national, unified uprising against foreign rule, representing India's bid for freedom. |

-| Peasant-Feudal Uprising | Marxist historians | Peasants, zamindars and sepoys united against colonial exploitation |
+| Peasant-Feudal Uprising | Marxist historians | Peasants, zamindars, and sepoys united against colonial exploitation and the foreign economic system. |

-| Composite Struggle | Modern view | Blend of military mutiny, civil rebellion, proto-nationalist sentiment |
+| Composite Struggle | Modern View | Blend of military mutiny, widespread civil rebellion, and proto-nationalist sentiment (anti-foreign). |

 Despite its intensity and wide spread, the Revolt of 1857 ultimately failed due to lack of unity, leadership, resources, and modern organization, allowing the British to suppress it systematically.